 My mother wrote what May Day was like in her and her mother's childhood.
 In fact it was almost identical to what I describe above, but my experience was in the austerity of the post-war years, so hers was more lavish.

 Earlier experiences of May Day

 A pleasant memory from my childhood in the early 1900s was May Day, the 1st of May.
 It was regarded as the beginning of good weather and it was widely celebrated.

-School children were the maypole dancers, although I suppose that there may have been festive maypole dancing elsewhere with adults.
+School children were the maypole dancers, although I suppose that there must have been festive maypole dancing elsewhere with adults.

 I loved to see it, but I never took part.
 My brother Jim did, and my mother made him a smock for the event, as worn by the old country yokels.

 To add to the festive atmosphere, the horses in the streets often had nosegays of flowers platted into their harnesses.
-(Also in the summertime horses would wear little straw ear covers.
+(Incidentally, quite generally in the summertime, horses would wear little straw ear covers.
 I suppose to keep off the flies.)

 The origin of the maypole and May Day celebrations

 The origin of the maypole and May Day celebrations is lost in history but historians seem to agree that they probably originated in Germany and spread to germanic countries: the maypole represented a tree and the celebrations were pagan.
 There is more speculation on Wikipedia.